ChrystianDuarte/rhosmapi/README.md

 It is necessary aggregate now

-because the syndesys webconsole lost , its only for
+because the syndesys webconsole lost , its only for demostration

 ### Install NetworkPolicy AllNamespaces